 Provides free and confidential services to individuals and families who have experienced or are currently experiencing domestic violence or sexual assault.

 24-hour hotline: 209-722-HELP (4357)

 UC Merced Counseling and Psychological Services (Students only)

-Provides free and confidential counseling services through individual, couple and group formats, as well as crisis intervention, for all registered UC Merced students (undergraduate and graduate).
+Provides free crisis intervention as well as confidential counseling services through individual, couple and group formats for all registered UC Merced students (undergraduate and graduate).

 24-hour hotline: 209-228-4266